Sudden Cardiac Death &

 Find a Specialist Near You

-In many cases, sudden cardiac death occurs without prior symptoms.
-When symptoms present, they may include the following:
+In many cases, cardiac arrest occurs suddenly and without symptoms.
+When symptoms do present, they may include:

 - Racing heartbeat

 - Feeling dizzy

 - Sudden loss of consciousness or being nonresponsive